-Whether taking on more debt is sensible, as it will mount up very quickly as the crisis deepens, is a mute point and certainly not a ‘no brainer’.
+Whether taking on more debt is sensible, as it will mount up very quickly as the crisis deepens, is a moot point and certainly not a ‘no brainer’.

 There will be grants of course, hopefully as soon as next week, but the Government’s track record with these (think Foot & Mouth crisis) is woeful – take what you can but don’t bank on them.
 Some grants will be available from the Local Authority, others via the LEP and New Anglia Growth Hub here in Norfolk/Suffolk.
 New Anglia Growth Hub

 There will probably be some form of employee support – National Insurance holidays and the like, which eases cashflow.
 Be mindful that Government can be quick to announce support, but inevitably it takes much longer to actually receive the cash, and the detail can be sorely lacking in the short term.

 HMRC will allow deferment, increasingly so, but the debt still remains of course, and I wouldn’t rush to use this concept to its maximum too soon, as we are in for a long haul.

 You can contact them here HMRC Tax Helpline

 Factoring options must be under intense scrutiny, and the key players will be focussing hard on the credit risk – so rates will harden, and of course the debt remains with you.
 Be cautious here, especially as defaults must increase and you could be hit with a double whammy, as the lender will claw back money you have already received in the event of a default.

 It is an opportunity to see what ‘fat’ is around and cut any unnecessary expenses not only in your business, but your personal finances too of course.